ClusterTrace/MirrorInImageEditorBlender/README.md

 - Addon isn't airtight on user input, meaning the user can make changes the addon doesn't account for.
 Examples include editing the object a mapping was made on after it was mapped, resulting in the mapping being outdated but still used.

 ## Bugs:
-- mirroring using the non-baking mirror methods in both 2D and 3D seems unable to mirror to the very edge of the texture (meaning last column of pixels isn't mirrored to)
+- mirroring using the non-baking mirror methods in 3D seems unable to mirror to the very edge of the texture (meaning last column of pixels isn't mirrored to)
 - line thickness variable does not seem to work for the symmetry line
+- 2D mirroring can mirror into adjacent tiles, resulting in mirrors back onto the existing tile (possible UV tiling issue with Blender, but likely preventable by catching values outside of 0-1 range)

 ## Possible future features:
 - gpu accelerated or parallized processing using the gpu library for 2D mirroring